jaswu51/Yolov7-Sort-detect-track/README.md

-# the local video datasets are too large to upload here.
+# Local video datasets are too large to upload here.